 New Year, and time for resolutions.
 In 2013 I have vowed to get outside and take far more exercise.
 Nothing too strenuous, mind, just a regular stroll and a chance to stretch the legs.

-And what better excuse to get out and about than the promise of tracking down the very best real ale pubs the south east has to offer.
+And what better excuse to get out and about than the promise of tracking down some of the very best real ale pubs the south east has to offer.

 This week I was a guest on the BBC Surrey drivetime show talking about public transport and the results of the first annual localpeople.co.uk town survey.